Burdwan Raj College: Arts & Commerce

-BBA & BCA
+Arts and Commerce faculty consists of departments of Bengali, English, Sanskrit, Hindi, History, Geography, Political Science, Philosophy, Music, Education, Sociology, Commerce (Accountancy), and Business Administration.

 Admission

-Admission to the first-year undergraduate classes are usually held after the publication of the result of the Higher Secondary Examination under the West Bengal Council of Higher Secondary Education in May/June every year and is based strictly on merit through open counseling procedure.
+Admission to the first-year undergraduate classes are usually held after the publication of the result of the Higher Secondary Examination under the West Bengal Council of Higher Secondary Education and is based strictly on merit through open counseling procedure.

+Admission in the college can be get through WBCAP Portal June/July every year.

 Accreditation

 The college is recognized by the University Grants Commission (UGC).
 It is accredited by the National Assessment and Accreditation Council (NAAC), and awarded B++ grade in 2016.